Music, Personal

 On Julien Baker

 I’ve been trying since June of last year to put into words why I love Julien Baker so much.
-And she has been on here a few times, and I even managed to write a not-so-personal (ha, okay…) version of these feelings for work, but every time there’s an attempt at a dedicated space for her here, I kind of lose my words.
+And she has been on here a few times, and I even managed to write for work, but every time there’s an attempt at a dedicated space for her here, I kind of lose my words.

 In case you don’t know who she is, Julien Baker is a musician whose debut album, Sprained Ankle, was released in 2015 to much acclaim and adoration.
 She’s been profiled and interviewed by places like The New York Times, The New Yorker, Observer, The Verge, Pitchfork, Noisey, and Vulture, among others.